harmonicss/docker-spacemacs/README.md

  - .spacemacs config file used at HSS
  - git
  - gnu global for tagging
- - clangd, gcc and cppcheck for live syntax checking usng lsp-mode
+ - clangd, gcc and cppcheck for C/C++ live syntax checking using lsp-mode
  - source code pro font
+ - vim (incase emacs is bust)
+ - curl
+ - rust and rust-analyzer for rust lsp

  Build using (dont forget the .)